 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 This year I'm doing Community Thursdays.
 Some of my activity will involve maintaining communities I run, and my favorites.
 Some will involve checking my list of subscriptions and posting in lower-traffic ones.
 Today I have interacted with the following communities...

-* Commented on "TV Tuesday: Waiting for the Break" in [community profile] tv_talk.
+* Commented on "Speak Up Saturday" in [community profile] tv_talk.

+ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)